Accelergy-Project/timeloop-accelergy-exercises/exercises/timeloop/02-model-conv1d+oc-2level/README.md

 ## Overview

-In this exercise, we continue to use the 2-level architecture from the previous exercise, but introduce a new dimension to the problem shape -- **Output Channels** (represented by the dimension `K`).
+In this exercise, we continue to use the 2-level architecture from the previous exercise, but introduce a new dimension to the problem shape: **Output Channels** (represented by the dimension `K`).
 As a result, the space of interesting mappings becomes richer.
 We also explore **tiling** the `K` dimension.

 ## Steps and Observations